VeraLiconaResearchGroup/MHSGenerationAlgorithms/containers/dl/README.md

 # DL algorithm
-This directory contains an Algorun container implementing the DL algorithm for minimal hitting set enumeration.
+This directory contains sources for the [`compsysmed/dl`](//hub.docker.com/r/compsysmed/dl) container.
+It implements the DL algorithm for the minimum hitting set generation problem.

 For details of the algorithm, see [_Mining border descriptions of emerging patterns from dataset pairs_](//doi.org/10.1007/s10115-004-0178-1) by Dong and Li.

 ## Implementation